Resources

 Reset Form

-If you are a parent of a child with special needs, your estate planning should include a special needs trust.
-Closeup of mother holding her children hand.
+If you are a parent of a child with special needs, a special needs trust (SNT) should be an essential part of your estate planning.
+Without one, leaving…

 Can an Individual Create a First Party Special Needs Trust for His or Her Own Benefit?